mlzarathustra/ondes/doc/Envelope.md

 # Envelope Parameters
-  ## _under construction_

 An Envelope has two outputs:
  - a signal attenuated by the envelope.
  - the envelope level itself

 The latter gives the level of the envelope in a specified range, and the former is the result of a set of incoming signals attenuated by the envelope, in other words the mathematical product of a set of incoming signals and the envelope level.

+_Note - the latter has not been tested yet._

 ## A few examples: